 The original recipe says to bake it in a 9×13 baking pan, but I wanted a round cake for Ryan.
 So I did it a bit different than the directions.
 Either way, this cake was amazing.

 If you plan to make a banana cake (and you totally should), you need to have a few hours to make it.
 The cake itself is easy to mix, but it has to bake for over an hour.
 Then, if you want to frost the cake, you need to let it cool entirely first, so the frosting doesn’t melt right off.

-Start by preheating the oven to 275F.
-I thought this seemed low, but the cake stayed very moist since it was slow cooked.
+Preheat the oven to 275F.
+I thought this seemed low at first.
+But the cake stayed very moist since it was slow-cooked.
 Grease and flour your cake pans.
-I forgot the “and flour” part of this and was still able to get the cakes out, but it took a little more work than it should have.
 I used two 9-inch round pans for my cake.

 Mash the bananas in a small bowl and mix in the lemon juice to keep them from turning brown.

 In a medium bowl, sift together the flour, baking soda, and salt and set that aside.

 Cream together butter and sugar in a large bowl using an electric mixer or a stand mixer.

 Add the eggs, one at a time, as well as the vanilla extract.

 Then beat in small amounts of the flour and buttermilk at a time, alternating between the two.